iterative/dvc.org/content/docs/user-guide/experiment-management/hydra-composition.md

 Add `-vv` (`dvc exp run -vv --set-param 'train/model=efficientnet'`) if you need to [debug] the composed values.

+We can also modify specific values from any config section:

 ```cli
 $ dvc exp run --set-param 'train.optimizer.lr=0.1'
 Stage 'setup-dataset' didn't change, skipping